-The population of the study is considered as organizations those who are taking 3PL services in Sri Lanka.
-Sampling unit was taken as the respective managers of 3PL customer organizations.
-In order to select the respondents of Customers, Snowball sampling technique was used in this research study.
-In snowball sampling, 3PL companies were asked to identify their customers belong to the target population of interest.
-Fifty customers were taken as the sample since, similar studies has used somewhat similar sample size in their studies.
-For an example; Ghijsen, Semeijn, and Wang, (2009) has used 76 valid questionnaires for their study.
-For the purpose of measuring satisfaction level, trust level, and to identifying hindering factors affecting the growth of 3PL market in Sri Lanka (In collecting quantitative primary data.), a standard questionnaire was used as the instrument.
+The conceptual frame work was derived from the literature review and all the independent variables negatively affect the dependent variables, satisfaction and trust.
+2.9.
+Hypotheses Based on the literature review the following hypotheses were developed.
+H1: (a) Lack of coordination, (b) Lack of cooperation, (c) Cost of outsourcing, (d) Inadequate capabilities, and (e) Loss of control negatively affect customer satisfaction in the 3PL market in Sri Lanka H2: (a) Lack of coordination, (b) Lack of cooperation, (c) Cost of outsourcing, (d) Inadequate capabilities, and (e) Loss of control negatively affect customer satisfaction in the 3PL market in Sri Lanka 3.
+METHODOLOGY The population of the study consists of organizations at use 3PL services in Sri Lanka.
+The sampling unit was taken as the respective managers of 3PL customer organizations.
+In order to select the respondents among customers, the snowball sampling technique was used in this research study.
+In snowball sampling, 3PL companies were asked to identify their customers belonging to the target population of interest.
+Fifty customers were taken as the sample since, similar studies have used a somewhat similar sample size.
+For example, Ghijsen, Semeijn, and Wang, (2009) used 76 valid questionnaires for their study.
+For the purpose of measuring satisfaction level, trust level, and identifying hindering factors affecting the growth of 3PL market in Sri Lanka (in collecting quantitative primary data.), a standard questionnaire was used as the instrument.
 Before collecting data from the sample, a pre test was conducted using 10 respondents.
 This pre test was developed to discover any possible weaknesses in the questionnaire.
 Consequently, in the final questionnaire, the researcher tried to eliminate the drawbacks identified in the pretest.
 The researcher conducted face to face interviews for the purpose of collecting qualitative primary data.
 Qualitative data was noted down and later the common wordings were listed by the researcher to interpret the explanations given by the respondents.
-In order to measure satisfaction, and trust measurements used by Ghijsen, Semeijn and Wang (2009) were used in this research.
-Lack of coordination was measured according to Gattorna, Ogulin and Selen (2004), Lack of cooperation was measured according to Lau and Zhang (2006), Cost of outsourcing was measured according to Jennings (2002), Inadequate capabilities of 3PL companies was measured according to Lau & Zhang (2006) Loss of control was measured according to Blumberg (1998), Lonsdale and Cox (2000), Embleton and Wright (1998) and Beaumont and Sohal (2004).
-All the above dimensions of the study were measured in a 5-point Likert scale (1=strongly agree, 5=strongly disagree).
-As well as an open ended question was included to identify the specific factors hindering the growth of 3PL market in Sri Lankan context and to look into the factors in detail, in-depth interviews were conducted.
-The challengers identified in the literature review were given to respondents and asked to identify the challenges relevant to the Sri Lankan context and an open ended question was included in the questionnaire to identify any other challengers face by 3PL market in Sri Lanka.
-In addition to that, in order to explore the factors in detail, in-depth interviews were conducted.
-Further validity and reliability tests were conducted and removed the items which factor loading values are lower than 0.7.
+Measurement scale used by Ghijsen, Semeijn and Wang (2009) were used to measure the satisfaction and trust in this research.
+Lack of coordination was measured according to Gattorna, Ogulin and Selen (2004).
+Lack of cooperation was measured according to Lau and Zhang (2006).
+Cost of outsourcing was measured according to Jennings (2002), and inadequate capabilities of 3PL companies were measured according to Lau & Zhang (2006).
+Loss of control was measured according to Blumberg (1998), Lonsdale and Cox (2000), Embleton and Wright (1998) and Beaumont and Sohal (2004).
+All the above dimensions of the study were measured on a 5-point Likert scale (1=strongly agree, 5=strongly disagree).
+An open ended question was also included to identify the specific factors hindering the growth of 3PL market in Sri Lank and in order to look into the factors in detail, in-depth interviews were conducted.
+The challenges identified in the literature review were given to respondents and they were asked to identify the challenges relevant to the Sri Lankan context and an open ended question was included in the questionnaire to identify any other challenges faced by the 3PL market in Sri Lanka.
+In addition, in order to explore the factors in detail, in-depth interviews were conducted.
+Further validity and reliability tests were conducted and the items with factor loading values lower than 0.7 were removed.
+4. RESULTS In order to identify the levels of satisfaction, trust and hindering issues, the mean values of the constructs were calculated.
+Then a stepwise liner regression test was conducted to find out the impact of hindering factors affecting the growth of the 3PL market in Sri Lanka on satisfaction and trust.